Gavin Sheets Player Props: White Sox vs. Pirates

 Pirates Pitching Rankings (2022)

-- The Pirates' 4.66 team ERA ranked 26th among all MLB pitching staffs.
+- The Pirates' 4.66 team ERA ranked 26th across all MLB pitching staffs.

 - Pirates pitchers combined to give up 164 home runs (one per game), the eighth-fewest in the big leagues.

-- The Pirates will look to Velasquez (0-1) in his second start of the season.
+- Oviedo (0-0) makes the start for the Pirates, his second of the season.

-- His most recent time out was on Sunday against the Cincinnati Reds, when the right-hander threw 4 2/3 innings, surrendering three earned runs while giving up five hits.
+- His most recent time out came on Monday against the Boston Red Sox, when the right-hander tossed 4 2/3 innings, surrendering four earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.